The Epidemiology and Biostatistics Research Core (EBRC) supports Baystate faculty, fellows and residents in clinical research and research education.

 Baystate Education Research and Scholarship of Teaching (BERST) Academy promotes excellence in health professions education by facilitating scholarship and research across all health professions.
 BERST provides support and collaboration for clinician educators by consulting on the conceptualization and implementation of scholarship and research, from design to writing to dissemination.

-BERST offers a track for health professions educators interested in scholarship and research.
-This track is available to educators across the system and covers the organization and dissemination of scholarship and research, including research and evaluation design, scholarly writing, and opportunities for dissemination.
+BERST offers opportunities for health professions educators interested in scholarship and research.
+These opportunities are available to educators across the system and cover the organization and dissemination of scholarship and research, including research and evaluation design as well as scholarly writing.

 Many of our clinician educators publish research and scholarship pertaining to: